San Rock Art 2 Hour Hike

 The San paintings are dominated by the 30 cm image of a shaman, wearing a mask and carrying hunting sticks.
 The painting has been the subject of many academic studies, as it captures a transition period in history.

-The figure has tassels on arms and legs, believed to be traditional Xhosa dress, and is wearing shoes.
-This painting captures a moment in history just before the decline of the San in the area, a time when they were living alongside the Xhosa and Khoene (Khoi) tribes who were in turn trading with early white settlers.
-The image is a unique documentation, in the San’s own medium, of this period and proof that Xhosa people lived closer to the Cape than apartheid history books taught.
+The figure has tassels on arms and legs, believed to be traditional Xhosa dress, and is wearing lace-up shoes.
+This painting captures a moment in history just before the decline of the San in the area, a time when they were living alongside the Xhosa and Khoene (Khoi) tribes who were trading with visiting ships and/or early white settlers.
+The image is a unique documentation, in the San’s own medium, of this period.

 The trail starts from the Cedar Tourism accommodation area, and returns along the same route.
 In order to protect the heritage site, a guide is required to take you to the site.
 Please note that at this stage the guide is there to show you the way, and look after the site for future generations.